saishkt/Getting-And-Cleaning-Data---Course-Project/README.md

 ## CodeBook.md
 This file explains in detail the working of the run_analysis.R script and the output it generates

+## features_info.txt
+This file contains information regarding the features in the dataset.
+More info shall be provided in the CodeBook.md file

 ## README.md
 This file itself